avisuj/avisuj.github.io/_posts/2023-08-04-My-Journey-Through-a-Pending-Layoff.markdown

 ---
 While I was on vacation, my network started discussing a pending reorganization at Microsoft.
 It quickly became clear that my role was likely to be impacted.
 On July 10th, my skip manager asked me to join a team call with HR to officially deliver the news.

 Bad things sometimes happen to good people.
-I think a person's character is defined by how the react - how they get back up and learn from past experiences.
+I think a person's character is defined by how they react - how they get back up and learn from past experiences.
 I wanted to illustrate to the kids: that a person's value is not defined by their job, that it's important to be present with people, and that resilience happens by executing plans with the end in mind.

 To begin, a person's value is not defined by their job.
 While it's common knowledge, I think it can be harder to realize because salary and rewards are some of the most visible signs of value.
 In fact, I think value comes from being human, economic value, leading others, and protecting others [Unpacking the Meaning of Value: Why Innate Worth Outlasts Job Titles](https://blog.avisuj.com/integrity/heart/legacy/parenting/Unpacking-the-Meaning-of-Value-Why-Innate-Worth-Outlasts-Job-Titles/).
 My life has started to reflect this as I've changed my identity from a Microsoft employee to a Catholic, a Father, and a Technologist.